Alcoholic Heart Disease

 How is alcoholic heart disease treated?

-If you’ve developed a cardiovascular disease as a result of alcohol consumption, you should stop drinking and seek help if you’re unable to do so alone.
-Abstinence can improve many of the symptoms of alcoholic heart disease and in some cases lead to complete recovery.
+If you’ve developed a cardiovascular disease as a result of heavy alcohol consumption, you should stop drinking and seek help if you’re unable to do so alone.
+Abstinence can improve many of the symptoms of alcoholic heart disease and, in some cases, may lead to complete recovery.

 In other cases, treatments are available, depending on the type of cardiac disease and its severity.